LismaxB/Ceylon-Public-Transit/README.md

 ## 🧑‍💻 Contributors
 Lisara Yatiwala (LismaxB) - Project Founder and Lead Developer

-## 📬 Contact
-If you have any questions, feel free to reach out through GitHub Issues me.

 ## 🌍 Let's Make Public Transit Smarter Together!
 Join us on this exciting mission to make public transport in Sri Lanka more accessible and efficient for everyone.
 Let’s build something great! 💡✨